jacksund/simmate/src/simmate/database/third_parties/for_providers/README.md

 Benefits of adding your data to Simmate
 =======================================

-When deciding whether your team can benefit from using Simmate, we can break down discussion to two key questions:
+When deciding whether your team should use Simmate, we can break down discussion to two key questions:

-1. Can providers benifit from converting data into a Simmate format?
+1. Can you benefit from converting data into a Simmate format?
-2. How should providers host/distribute their archive?
+2. Can you benefit from distributing an archive? (private or public)

 We will answer these questions in the next two sections.